emanuelgestosa/feup-fsi/logbooks/week4/LOGBOOK4.md

 The mistake that we immediatly spot here was that the file was opened with root privileges, but it was never closed.
-So after the process calls (for some reason) /bin/sh we could technically still access the open file as if we were root (if though our privilege just dropped).
+So after the process calls (for some reason) /bin/sh we could technically still access the open file as if we were root (even though our privilege just dropped).
 To test our theory, we wrote the following C program:

 ![capleak1](capleak1.png)